 Ruth Stocksdale Park offers a fast, flowing trail with a healthy balance of climbs and descents.
 Easily accessed from Kansas City, the park is a fairly non-technical ride for those who want to session some moderately difficult loops.

 With easy, flowing turns, vigorous climbs, rock gardens, boardwalks, and a handful of rock step-ups, the trail can be a demanding workout for beginners or a satisfying ride for advanced cyclists.
-There are several stream crossings which are usually dry enough to be forded with ease.
+There are several stream crossings that are usually dry enough to be forded with ease.